WHAT VOLUNTEERS DO

 Program Volunteering: Ages 14+

-Volunteers are needed daily to walk beside the students while they ride, ensuring their safety, and to take care of and control the horses throughout the lessons.
+Daily volunteers are needed to walk beside the horse while students are mounted and to take take care of and control the horses throughout the lessons.
 All you need is a completed application, a schedule, and a little training to get started.
+Call (916) 685-7433 to sign up for our next training.

 The three crucial positions that make this program run: